elementor/elementor-developers-docs/src/widgets/rendering-repeaters.md

 # Rendering Repeaters

-One advanced use-case is to render multiple elements using the repeater control.
+One advanced use case is to render multiple elements using the repeater control.
 Here, users set multiple fields in the repeater control and we need to print them on screen.

 ## Render Multiple Fields